nuxion/labmachine/docs/quickstart.md

 In that case it will use google object storage.

-**Note**: Managing infraestructure it could be overhelming. `jupctl` does their best to make it easier whatever is possible, for instance to find the `DNS_ZONE_ID` you can do:
+**Note**: Managing infraestructure could be overwhelming. `jupctl` does their best to make it easier whatever is possible, for instance to find the `DNS_ZONE_ID` you can do:

 ```
 jupctl list-dns